UKFELs/Puffin/BUILD.md

 to use for Puffin.
 If you wish, fftw3 and hdf5 may be obtained and built using Bilder (see bottom of this guide).

-1. Fetch Puffin to /path/to/Puffin
+1. Fetch Puffin to /path/to/Puffin.
+To clone from Github, do

+`git@github.com:UKFELs/Puffin.git /path/to/Puffin`

+where `/path/to/Puffin` is where you want the top level of the Puffin source to be downloaded to.

 2. Make a new dir for the build: